Safety Policies and Procedures Manual

 5.3 Van Driver Requirements

-In addition to the requirements for all drivers (see Subsection 4.3), any person driving a University full-size passenger or cargo van must meet all of the following additional criteria:
+In addition to the requirements for all drivers (see Section 4.3), any person driving a University full-size passenger or cargo van must meet all of the following additional criteria:

 A person who had any of the events listed below occur within the past three years is ineligible to be a University van driver: